-Helma Müller-Grossmann, the humorous winemaker, leads the vineyard since 1986.
+Helma Müller-Grossmann, the humorous winemaker, leaded the vineyard since 1986.
 With high commitment, but never doggedly ambitious – which might also be a reason for her popularity.
-She does not take pleasure in fashion trends – even if the vinification of her wines follows the latest principles.
-Tradition means a lot to her – she also sees the entrance of her daughter Marlies into the vineyard in 2009 from this point of view – as continuation of a tradition.
+Tradition means a lot to her – she also saw the entrance of her daughter Marlies into the winery in 2009 from this point of view – as continuation of a tradition.

 Marlies Hanke has taken over the business together with her husband Florian.
 Florian is full-time in the furnishing industry, but also supports neatly and his ideas are noticeable in many places.
 Fashion trends win the two on the one hand a lot – but also for Marlies and Florian in tradition and origin may never be lost.